-An event of default with respect to any series of debentures means:
+An event of default with respect to the debentures means:

-- default for 30 calendar days in the payment of any interest on such debentures when it becomes due and payable (whether or not such payment is prohibited by the subordination provisions); however, a default under this provision will not arise if we have properly deferred the interest in connection with an optional or mandatory extension period, if applicable.
-In no event will any extension period, whether optional, mandatory or any combination thereof, exceed ten years (see "-Option to Extend Interest Payment Period"); - default in the payment of the principal of, and premium, if any, on such debentures when due; or - certain events of bankruptcy, insolvency or receivership, whether voluntary or not.
+- default for 30 calendar days in the payment of any interest on the debentures when it becomes due and payable (whether or not such payment is prohibited by the subordination provisions); however, a default under this provision will not arise if we have properly deferred the interest in connection with an optional or mandatory extension period, if applicable.
+In no event will any extension period, whether optional, mandatory or any combination thereof, exceed ten years (see "-Option to Extend Interest Payment Period"); - default in the payment of the principal of, and premium, if any, on the debentures when due; or - certain events of bankruptcy, insolvency or receivership, whether voluntary or not.

-Indenture events of default, which replace the events of default described in "Description of Debt Securities of RGA-Events of Default" in the attached prospectus, do not include failure to comply with or breach of our other covenants in the indenture (a "covenant default"), including the covenant to sell common stock through the alternative coupon satisfaction mechanism to meet deferred interest payment obligations.
-Accordingly, a covenant default will not result in the acceleration of payment of debentures of either series.
+Indenture events of default with respect to the debentures, which replace the events of default described in "Description of Debt Securities of RGA-Events of Default" in the attached prospectus, do not include failure to comply with or breach of our other covenants in the indenture with respect to the debentures (a "covenant default"), including the covenant to sell common stock through the alternative coupon satisfaction mechanism to meet deferred interest payment obligations.
+Accordingly, a covenant default will not result in the acceleration of payment of the debentures.
 Although a covenant default will not constitute an event of default, it will otherwise constitute a default under the indenture and could give rise to a claim against us relating to the specific breach; however, the remedy of holders of the debentures may be limited to direct monetary damages (if any).
+A covenant default will only give rise to possible remedies if it continues for 90 days after delivery of specified notice.

-Holders may not themselves institute a proceeding against RGA on account of a covered default unless, among other things, the indenture trustee fails to institute such a proceeding, subject to the terms of the indenture.
-However, the holders of a majority of the principal amount of any series of debentures may direct the indenture trustee to bring such a proceeding if such failure or covenant default continues, or we fail to cure such covenant default, for a period of 90 days after delivery of specified notice to us from the indenture trustee or to us and the indenture trustee from the holders of a majority in principal amount of the debentures of such series, subject to the terms of the indenture.
-Except with respect to covenants relating to our obligation to file periodic reports with the indenture trustee and an annual statement with respect to indenture defaults, the indenture will not require the indenture trustee to take any action in case of a covenant default (other than to give notice of such covenant default) unless so directed by the holders.
-In the case of a covenant default resulting from our failure or breach in regards to our obligation under the indenture to file periodic reports with the indenture trustee and the annual statement with respect to defaults, such covenant default will be treated under the indenture as if it were an event of default, and the indenture trustee will have all of the rights, duties and obligations, and the holders of the debentures will have all of the rights, in respect thereof as if such covenant default were an event of default, except that there will be no right to accelerate the payment of the debentures.
+Holders of the debentures may not themselves institute a proceeding against RGA on account of a covenant default unless, among other things, the indenture trustee fails to institute such a proceeding, subject to the terms of the indenture.
+However, the holders of a majority in principal amount of the debentures may direct the indenture trustee to bring such a proceeding if a covenant default continues for a period of 90 days after delivery of specified notice to us from the indenture trustee or to us and the indenture trustee from the holders of a majority in principal amount of the debentures, subject to the terms of the indenture.
+Except with respect to covenants relating to our obligation to file periodic or other reports and an annual statement with respect to indenture defaults, the indenture will not require the indenture trustee to take any action in case of a covenant default (other than to give notice of such default to the holders of the debentures under certain circumstances, as described below) unless so directed by the holders.
+In the case of a covenant default resulting from our failure or breach in regards to our obligation under the indenture to file periodic or other reports or the annual statement with respect to defaults, such covenant default, after its continuance for 90 days after delivery of such specified notice, will be treated under the indenture as if it were an event of default with respect to the debentures, and the indenture trustee will have all of the rights, duties and obligations, and the holders of the debentures will have all of the rights, in respect of such covenant default as if such covenant default were such an event of default, except that there will be no right to accelerate the payment of the debentures.